TL;DR

 If you're a director of a limited company, you have access to highly tax-efficient ways of arranging protection, benefiting both you and your business.

 - Relevant Life Cover: A tax-efficient alternative to a personal life insurance policy.
 Your company pays the premiums for a death-in-service policy for you.
-These premiums are usually not treated as a P11D benefit-in-kind, and the payout is made tax-free to a discretionary trust for your family, outside of your estate for inheritance tax purposes.
+These premiums are usually not treated as a P11D benefit-in-kind, and the claim payment is made potentially tax-efficient to a discretionary trust for your family, outside of your estate for inheritance tax purposes.

 - Key Person Insurance: Who in your business is indispensable?
 A star salesperson?
 A technical genius?
 Key Person Insurance is a policy taken out by the business on the life of a crucial employee.
 If that person passes away or suffers a critical illness, the business receives a lump sum to cover lost profits, recruit a replacement, or repay business loans.
 It protects the business's future.